 The government tries to intervene in the exchange rate by using foreign reserves.
 But, it may not work because of the massive capital outflow.

-The government then took other options, for example, by raising interest rates.
+The government then took other options, such as raising interest rates.
 The expectation of a rate hike prevents further declines in the currency’s value.
-However, a sharp increase in interest rates only further hurt the domestic economy and reduce investor confidence.
+However, a sharp increase in interest rates only further hurt the domestic economy and reduced investor confidence.

 Debt crisis

 A debt crisis arises when the risk of default increases.
-Debt soared because the government ran a budget deficit that was getting higher from year to year.
-At the same time, the ability to increase tax revenue is limited.
+Debt soared because the government ran a budget deficit that increased year over year.
+At the same time, the ability to increase tax revenue was limited.
+High debt reduces the government’s ability to pay interest and principal, slumping investors’ confidence in the domestic economy.

 The European debt crisis since 2010 is an example.
 Several eurozone member countries, such as Greece and Spain, were unable to pay back their debts.
 They were then forced to ask for help from third parties, such as the European Central Bank (ECB) and the International Monetary Fund (IMF).